Getting your Trinity Audio player ready... |

 If x and y are integers and y does not equal zero, x/y will convert to a terminating decimal if the denominator of the reduced fraction breaks down into prime factors of only 2 and/or 5.

-Now, let’s discuss how to recognize a decimal that repeats rather than terminates.
+Now, let’s discuss how to recognize a decimal that does not terminate.

-Now that we know how to recognize a terminating decimal, we can quickly determine how to recognize a non-terminating, repeating decimal.
-There are two requirements for a fraction to convert to a repeating decimal:
+Now that we know how to recognize a terminating decimal, we can quickly determine how to recognize a non-terminating decimal.
+There are two requirements for a fraction to convert to a non-terminating, repeating decimal:

 Let’s look at a few examples of fractions that convert to non-terminating, repeating decimals.